sprite-meister/sprite-meister.github.io/devto_post.md

 # But why stop there?

-* SVG images can be animated,
+* SVG images can animated sprite-sheets,
 * and SVG can be created _**client-side**_ as I have done with [Playingcards](https://cardmeister.github.io), [Chesspieces](https://chessmeister.github.io), [Flags](https://flagmeister.github.ui), [Icons](https://iconmeister.github.io) and [Pie-charts](https://dev.to/dannyengelman/what-web-technologies-are-required-to-draw-a-pie-chart-in-2021-spoiler-alert-a-standard-web-component-will-do-1j56))